-A potentially crucial diagnostic of the nature and origin of UHECRs would be their composition.
-At such unbelievably high energies, interactions for photons, neutrinos, protons, and heavier nuclei are different, but only slightly compared to their differences at lower energies.
 One of the difficulties is that for an air shower produced by a given event, fluctuations are significant, meaning that one must wait for the better statistics provided by large air shower arrays before definitive judgements can be made.
 In general, the discriminants available from an air shower tend to be the muon content and the depth of shower maximum in fluorescence detectors.
-The current data suggests that the composition is constant from 10^{18-20} eV, and disfavors photon primaries but cannot distinguish between protons and heavier nuclei.
+The current data disfavors photon primaries and suggests that the composition evolves from $10^{18-20}$ eV, from protons at lower energies to heavier nuclei at higher energies.
 This does help somewhat, because some top-down models (in which a superheavy particle decays) tend to produce photons.
-More data are needed.